CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/modding-guides/world-editing/native-interactions-framework/overview.md

 Simple: No additional setup is needed

-With Props: Interaction uses additional props, which need to be placed
+With Props: Interaction uses additional props, which need to be placed via [World Builder](../object-spawner/)
 {% endhint %}

 ## Supported Interactions